truca/altair-svc/README.md

 ### AuthN / AuthZ

 We're using 2 tokens: an access token and a refresh token.
 The access token has all the info of the user and is secure to read directly from, but has a shorter duration.
 If the access token is expired, we use the refresh token to give you a new access token automatically on any endpoint.
 Both durations are handled by env variables

 ### AuthZ

-AuthZ has 2 components: static and entity based. static is when the permission depends on user roles or is public. entity based is when we check for owners and collaborators in the final entity
+AuthZ has 2 components: static and entity based.
+Static is when the permission depends on user roles or is public.
+Entity based is when we check for owners and collaborators in the final entity

 #### Access token expiration

-it has 2 expirations: one for the cookie, and another in the expiresIn param, which is the one that matters because it can't be modified by the user.
-We just added the cookie expiration so that in most cases where the access token is expired, we're simply going to not receive it, so there's less things to check
+It has 2 expirations: one for the cookie, and another in the expiresIn param.
+The expiresIn parameter is what matters because it can't be modified by the user.
+We added the cookie expiration to handle most expired token cases at the cookie level.
+This means we won't receive expired tokens in most cases, reducing the number of checks needed

 ### Features